-In cases when appeal/trial examinations are consolidated, any means of showing proof presented or submitted in regard to each opposition to registration will be used in the appeal/trial examinations for every opposition to registration that is consolidated.
+In cases when appeal/trial examinations are consolidated, the means of proof, etc. having been presented or submitted in the respective opposition to registration may be used in the proceedings on all the oppositions to registration having been consolidated.

 (D) Procedures for consolidating appeal/trial examinations